 - This is helped by an independant moving seat pan.This reminds me of my 2013 Cambridge student model (See OFFICE WORK-STATIONS ) which is actually a full work station incorporating the 2T concept.

-- The back support is worrying.
-It appears to extend above the pelvic brim.
-In the verbal blurb it is described as ‘lower thoracic’.
-If so, this would be bio-mechanically adverse (See BACKRESTS.
+- Worrying is that the back support appears to extend above the pelvic brim.
+In the verbal blurb it is described as ‘lower thoracic’ which would be bio-mechanically adverse (See BACKRESTS.
 Pelvic support v.
 Lumbar.)..
 Perhaps it would be as well if ‘the top Chiropractor on Earth’ had a word with John Gorman who is also a chiropractor with the advantage of a prior top engineering degree from Cambridge University.
 Chiropractors are deeply suspicious, perhaps with reason, of us physicians.
 I was trained by James Cyriax the ‘Father of Orthopaedic Medicine’ who wrote a book fiercely attacking Osteopaths and Chiropractors.
 However Gorman overcame his suspicians as I discovered that he knew his spinal anatomy and bio-mechanics and we were speaking the same language.

 - In the present form it should probably not be used for longer than 6 hours.